 With particular skills in working with marginalised and minority communities, Nilufar has the skills to engage with a wide cross section of individuals and populations.

-I am a Chartered Psychologist and I work as a Lecturer in Social Sciences at Bristol University, where I am the Antiracism and Inclusion Lead for my School.
+I am a Chartered Psychologist and I work as a Lecturer in Social Sciences at Bristol University, where I was the Antiracism and Inclusion Lead for my School.
 I practice as a Psychotherapist in private practice, and am a Diversity and Inclusion trainer working across organisations of different sizes.
 I am frequently commissioned to consult on projects and institutional matters, particularly institutional racism by large organisations seeking advice on current protocols and to improve their practice, or to mediate and provide support to prevent matters escalating.

 As a professional social researcher, academic, and mental health expert I have trained in a multidisciplinary context and my work is situated in an Intersectional framework.
 I bring skills, theory, knowledge, and experience from a range of areas including psychology, sociology, ethnography, geography, and gender studies.